Two-Loop Anomalous Dimensions in the LEFT: Dimension-Six Four-Fermion Operators in NDR: Numerical Analysis

 } Their running with LL and NLL resummation, together with the corresponding LO and NLO fixed-order approximations are depicted in Figure~\ref{fig:RGE ud-SRR}.
-Up to a scale of $\,\sim 40$ GeV all four results are compatible within $\lesssim 5\%$.
+Up to a scale of $\sim 40\GeV$ all four results are compatible within $\lesssim 5\%$.
 Below that scale, however, the differences start accumulating quite remarkably.
 It is interesting to note that the effects become quite sizable in going from LL to NLL running.

-Finally, we study the running of four operators within the large vector block in $\Delta F = 0$, which receives penguin contributions.
-The two-loop ADM is fully populated as opposed to the one-loop ADM, mixing a large set or operators among themselves.
-The running depends strongly on the particular matching conditions at hand, with high variability between sets of initial conditions.
-In our case we choose a set of randomized initial conditions for all Wilson coefficients in the interval $(-10^{-5},10^{-5})$ GeV$^2$.
+Finally, we study the running of four operators affected by penguin-type mixing: two corresponding to $\Delta F = 1$ transitions, and two being part of the large vector sub-block in $\Delta F = 0$.
+The ADMs receiving penguin contributions are much less sparse than those affected only by current-current contributions, and this effect is enhanced at two loops with respect to the one-loop case.
+As such, the corrections brought upon by the NLL running can be more prominent in this case, although the picture is highly dependent on the particular matching conditions at hand, with high variability between sets of initial conditions.
+Again, we choose a set of randomized initial conditions for all Wilson coefficients, drawn uniformly form the interval $(-10^{-5},10^{-5})\GeV^{-2}$.

 The resulting running, as depicted in Figure~\ref{fig:RGE Penguin}, shows a varied picture.
-For many of the Wilson coefficients the NLL corrections are small, as for example for \pkg{LuuVLL[1,1,1,1]} (in \dsix notation).
+For many of the Wilson coefficients the NLL corrections are small, as for example for \pkg{LedVLR[1,1,2,2]} (in \dsix notation).
 Some operators, however, show large differences in their LL and NLL running.
-For instance, the running of \pkg{LeuVLL[2,2,1,1]} and \pkg{LedVLR[1,1,3,3]} diverges notably, even though the NLL effects remain moderate ($<10\%$) compared to LL.
-In the case of \pkg{LudV1LL[2,2,3,3]} the difference between the running at LL and NLL amounts to a factor $\sim 2$.
+For instance, the running of \pkg{LedVLL[1,2,3,3]} and \pkg{LedVLL[2,3,3,3]} diverges notably, even though the NLL effects remain moderate ($<10\%$) compared to LL.
+In the case of \pkg{LuuV1LL[2,2,2,2]} the difference between the running at LL and NLL amounts to a $20\%$ effect.